sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 deviation*.
 I have plotted this distribution in :numref:`fig-samplingDistSampleSD`.
 Even though the true population standard deviation is 15 the average of the *sample* standard deviations is only 8.5.
-Notice that thit is a very different result to what we found in :numref:`fig-samplingDistDiffN` (middle panel) when we plotted the sampling distribution of the mean, where the population mean is 100 and the average of the sample means is also 100.
+Notice that this is a very different result to what we found in :numref:`fig-samplingDistDiffN` (middle panel) when we plotted the sampling distribution of the mean, where the population mean is 100 and the average of the sample means is also 100.